bigebros/todoapp/README.md

 About App

--User can add, edit, delete items and can search product by their name.
+- User can add, edit, delete items and can search product by their name.
--Added product can be ordered by their price ascending and same price inputs.
+- Added product can be ordered by their price ascending and same price inputs.
 As if the price same then show up results would be in their alphabetical order.
--Show up all lists of items from the backend.
+- Show up all lists of items from the backend.

 Running app on local server instruction